2016 Board of Directors - Officers:

 Pacific Western Bank

-Tracy Stockman began her banking career in 1998 with Pacific Western Bank and specializes in commercial real estate and construction finance.
+Tracy Tremblay began her banking career in 1998 with Pacific Western Bank and specializes in commercial real estate and construction finance.
 As Vice President, Tracy manages real estate lending for eastern Riverside and San Bernardino Counties and is responsible for all facets of loan production, including business development, underwriting, and funding supervision.
 She has worked in the Coachella Valley for over 16 years specializing in many different types of property financing, including commercial office, industrial, retail, high-end custom residential, subdivision, and special purpose properties.

 Tracy is involved in the community through various volunteer efforts including the following: